-National University College has a delinquency prevention plan that consists of activities, strategies and preventive tools to provide guidance to students with student loans.
-The objective is that the student can fulfill the repayment commitment of his/her loans.
-In addition, it gives advice on alternatives in the event of financial difficulties.
+NUC University has a delinquency prevention plan that consists of activities, strategies and preventive tools to provide guidance to students with student loans.
+The objective is that

 The Default Rate measures the percentage of students with loans in repayment who defaulted on their payments.
 Some of the consequences for students with delinquent loans are: